kiyoon/nvim-hand-gesture/README.md

 ## Customisation

 Change lua files in [gesture_mappings](./gesture_mappings) to your likings.
 If the action is in [persistent_gestures.txt](./persistent_gestures.txt), the lua script will keep being executed until you stop that action.
 If not, it will only be executed once and be ignored for the rest of the duration.

+### Setup tips

+You may not want to make a gesture command intrusive to your original neovim workflow.
+To make it as practical as possible, try to avoid moving your cursor and amending text.

+Instead, some example use cases include:
+- Opening / closing a side bar (e.g. nvim-tree) without focussing on it
+- Open a floating window (e.g. peek function definition).